demystifyfp/demystifyfp/content/clojure/marketplace-middleware/creating-cron-jobs-in-clojure.md

 ## Sending Message to OMS via IBM-MQ

-The next step is sending the tranformed order information to IBM-MQ.
-To enable it let's add a [JMS producer](https://docs.oracle.com/javaee/7/api/javax/jms/MessageProducer.html) for order allocation in *infra/oms.clj*.
+The next step is sending the transformed order information to IBM-MQ.
+To enable it, let's add a [JMS producer](https://docs.oracle.com/javaee/7/api/javax/jms/MessageProducer.html) for order allocation in *infra/oms.clj*.

 ```clojure
 ; src/wheel/infra/oms.clj